natecostello/van_two_point_oh/electrical/battery/Battery_box_design.md

 tags: ["battery", "design", "concept"]
 ---

 The battery will be constructed of 280AH cells.
 It will be installed behind the driver side rear wheel.
-Two rough concepts (A, B, and C) of the design are illustrated below.
+Four rough concepts (A, B, C, and D) of the design are illustrated below.

 ![](battery_configuration_concept_A.jpg)